janakjoban/BaseHealthWebsite/_posts/articles/2018-02-13-it-spending-guide-place-your-betsbasehealth-banner-health.md

 description: This month, HealthLeaders Media featured the BaseHealth Banner Health collaboration in an article focused on innovative new technologies, the costs and benefits they deliver, as well as the budget and resources they require.
-excerpt: 'At Banner Health, the BaseHealth technology is being used to both connect clinicians to invisible patients before they become true high-risk individuals, and to perform an analysis of the financial benefits of various clinical interventions, as well as the best potential health outcomes across the board. '
+excerpt: This month, HealthLeaders Media featured the BaseHealth Banner Health collaboration in an article focused on innovative new technologies, the costs and benefits they deliver, as well as the budget and resources they require.
 categories:
 - blog
 external-button-url: https://medium.com/@basehealth/it-spending-guide-place-your-bets-6ca0e96f6c7a